cms-sw/cmssw/SimG4CMS/ShowerLibraryProducer/test/README_SL_production_recipe.txt

         MinE   = cms.double(100),
         MaxE   = cms.double(100)
 to perform a full simulation of showers in HF.
-Do it for all necessary energy points separately for pions and electrons.
+Do it for all necessary energy points, separately for pions and electrons.

 (2)
 Incident angle fixed to eta=4 and with random phi.